 Improved canopy and systems.

-Mainstay of home-defense units against B-29s.
+Mainstay of home-defence units against B-29s.

 J2M4 Model 32